 Recommended for ages 17 and up:

 General mistreatment and violence of both the sword and the sexual kinds.
-Not hugely graphic, but you know what’s going on.
+Not hugely graphic, but more than just hints at what’s going on.